MsRandom/minecraft-codev/README.md

 A Gradle plugin that allows using Minecraft as a dependency with modules that allow mod development in Forge, Fabric, Quilt with any mappings.

 ## Features
-- Supports the Java and Kotlin Multiplatform plugins, with support for using it standalone.
 - Supports applying mixins directly to dependencies to give a better debugging and development experience.
 - Supports custom Gradle version selectors like `1.16+`, `[1.16, 1.18]`, `1.19.3-SNAPSHOT`